-Operating multiple waveforms could also provide the flexibility necessary to meet the evolving requirements of the system.
-For example, commercial users could adopt a new or modified protocol first, without requiring public safety users to do likewise.
-This approach ensures that commercial users are not restrained from adopting new technology, and public safety users are not pressured to adopt new technology that could put them at risk.
-SDR directly solves this problem; an infrastructure base station can host software for supporting multiple waveforms.
+Software defined radio directly solves this problem, since an infrastructure base station can host software for supporting multiple waveforms.
 If there are users with an older waveform in the local cell at the current time, resources such as spectrum and processing capacity can be allocated as appropriate to support them.
-If all users are on the latest waveform, the capacity of the base station can be focused on that waveform.
-The ability to support multiple waveforms enhances operability and interoperability while simultaneously enabling introduction of new technology, and allows network resources to be allocated as needed, regardless of the technology in use by the users on the system.
+If all users are on the latest waveform, the capacity of the basestation can be focused on that waveform.
+The ability to support multiple waveforms enhances interoperability while simultaneously enabling introduction of new technology, and allows network resources to be allocated as needed regardless of the technology in use by the users on the system.